Heaventools Home Page

 The Fix-Up Table contains entries for all fixups in the image.
 The Total Fix-Up Data Size in the Optional Header is the number of bytes in the fixup table.
 The fixup table is broken into blocks of fixups.
 Each block represents the fixups for a 4K page.
 The entries in the Fix-Up Table are called base relocations since their use depends on the base address of the loaded image.

-Remove Relocations
+Relocations Removal

 This tool strips the table of the base relocations (Fix-Up Table) from the EXE files and saves space, making them smaller.
 As a rule, there's no need for an EXE to have a base relocation table.
 This is because EXEs are the first thing loaded into an address space, and therefore are guaranteed to load at the preferred load address.
 We highly recommend that you do not strip relocations from all EXEs you come across, because while this may save space, it may cause some executables not to work properly.
 On the other hand, in Visual Studio .NET, the linker omits relocations for EXEs when doing a release build.
 If you take a look at Windows Notepad.exe there is no relocation table within.